SciSpectator/BioGenVariate/README.md

 </p>

 GenVariate is a sophisticated, GUI-driven Python application designed for the in-depth analysis of gene expression data from the Gene Expression Omnibus (GEO) and custom user datasets.
-It provides a powerful, multi-step workflow to extract, filter, label, and analyze biological samples.
+It provides a multi-step workflow to extract, filter, label, and analyze biological samples and experiments from data.
 The application moves beyond simple keyword searches by integrating a local AI agent, powered by the gpt-oss:20b open-source model, for automated metadata classification and features a unique, interactive tool for deep-dive analysis of specific gene expression distributions.

 The suite is engineered for researchers who need to identify relevant experimental cohorts from the vast GEO database, classify samples using either AI-assisted or manual methods, and explore the descriptive metadata associated with unique gene expression patterns.
 It excels at analyzing user-defined regions of interest within a gene's expression distribution (such as the high or low-expression tails) and generating insightful, publication-ready visualizations and data tables.